-This pillow has a patented Air-X® technology that keeps the air flowing in and around the pillow to help the body naturally regulate its temperature.
-A React® fill has a supportive blend of consistently cut materials, including silk-like fibers that provides conforming and pressure relief.
+This pillow has a patented Air-X® technology that keeps the air flowing in and around it to help the body naturally regulate its temperature.
+A React® fill has a supportive blend of consistently cut materials, including silk-like fibers that provide conforming and pressure relief.

 It offers an Ori-Tee® cover with a temperature-neutral feel and more to accommodate all sleep positions, including back, side, stomach, and any combination.